-- 2.7.2 In the meantime, the Compact Implementation Network should adopt a stronger coordinating role including... - Considering how for small grants, applicants could submit one application and officers could allocate this to the most appropriate grant behind the scenes.
+- 2.7.1 Consider as part of the wider corporate restructure and the implementation of the DECATS (Delivering Efficient Corporate and Transactional Services) recommendations the benefits of centralising all staff involved in grant funding. - 2.7.2 In the meantime, the Compact Implementation Network should adopt a stronger coordinating role including... - Considering how for small grants, applicants could submit one application and officers could allocate this to the most appropriate grant behind the scenes.
 This is similar to the approach adopted by Derby City Partnership's Small Change Grant Scheme which provided a single application point to a number of different funding streams. - Ensuring all grants provided to voluntary organisations are entered onto the corporate database. - Identifying training and support needs for the effective administration and monitoring of Council Grant schemes.